tinganho/balanced-storage/README.md

 The above code does not pass the compiler check, because there is no matching sub method.
 Also the code causes a memory leak.

-Just adding the call expression `this.subView.removeUser()` below, will match our add annotated method.
+Just adding the call expression `this.subView.removeUser()` below, will match our add method.
 Now, on the same scope we have a matching add and sub methods.
 So the compiler will compile the following code.
 Also, the code, causes no memory leaks:

 ```typescript
 class SuperView {